martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 # Security Considerations {#security}

 Implementations need to be aware of the potential for confusion about the state of a connection.
-Because a client's unsolicited certificate might race with the server's request for a certificate, failure to answer a `CERTIFICATE_REQUEST` is not necessarily an attack.
-At the same time, failure to provide a certificate on a stream after receiving `CERTIFICATE_REQUIRED` blocks server processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.
+Failure to provide a certificate on a stream after receiving `CERTIFICATE_REQUIRED` blocks server processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.

 The presence or absence of a validated client certificate can change during the processing of a request, potentially multiple times.
-A server that uses reactive certificate authentication needs to be prepared to reevaluate the authorization state of a request as the set of certificates changes.
+A server that uses certificate authentication needs to be prepared to reevaluate the authorization state of a request as the set of certificates changes.
 This might occur without frames on-stream, if a `CERTIFICATE` frame with the `AUTOMATIC_USE` flag is received.